-But here’s another benefit of an employee handbook you may have overlooked: increased productivity.
 That’s right!
-Certain policies can positively affect employee productivity by setting expectations for attendance, breaks and time off, and the use of personal devices and social media.
-Without the parameters in these policies, your employees may take advantage of company time and resources, which can hurt engagement and output.
+Certain workplace policies can positively affect employee productivity by establishing guidelines for attendance, time off, breaks, social media use and remote work arrangements.
+Without the parameters in these policies, your employees may take advantage of company time and materials, which can hurt efficiency and output.

-Help pave the way to greater productivity by including these five policies in your employee handbook:
+With an eye toward enhancing productivity in your daily operations, consider including these five policies in your employee handbook:

 - Supervisors will set schedules based on the needs of the business